KovaaK/SensitivityMatcher/README.md

 Press `Alt` `+` to nudge bound if it undershoots.

 Press `Alt` `0` to clear bound if you made a wrong input and needs to start over.

+You can then convert the measured increment into any game you like using the first procedures.
+Or, if the game is listed, you can immediately convert the increment in memeory to the corresponding value in that game by selecting it from the dropdown.